Can You Write Off Home Improvements on Your 2025 Taxes?

 Adding to the complexity, you can only deduct the medical expenses that exceed 7.5% of your Adjusted Gross Income (AGI).
 “Meeting all of these criteria is nearly impossible for the vast majority of taxpayers,” Ng says.

-If you’re moving and in the military, you may be able to write off your moving and relocation expenses that have not already been reimbursed.
-However, according to the IRS, the move must be a permanent change of station under the following circumstances:
+Moreover, as you relocate to a new place, you may be able to write off your moving and relocation expenses that have not already been reimbursed.
+However, the move must be a permanent change of station under the following circumstances:

 • The move to your first active duty post